 Start from what exists

-Before laying out new joists, capture the existing conditions that constrain you:
+Before laying out new joists, document the existing conditions that constrain the concept:

 Tying into existing structure